node-real/megafuel-client-example/readme.md

-# Megafuel client Example
+# MegaFuel client Example

-This repository hosts a collection of examples implemented in both Golang and JavaScript for the [Megafuel Paymaster](https://docs.nodereal.io/docs/megafuel-overview).
+This repository hosts a collection of examples implemented in both Golang and JavaScript for the [MegaFuel Paymaster](https://docs.nodereal.io/docs/megafuel-overview).
 The client implementation follows the API standards of [BEP-414](https://github.com/bnb-chain/BEPs/blob/master/BEPs/BEP-414.md).
 The examples include: